cocotb/cocotb/documentation/source/quickstart.rst

 Windows 7 installation
 ----------------------

-Recent work has been done with the support of the Cocotb community to enable Windows support using the MinGW/Msys environment.
+Work has been done with the support of the cocotb community to enable Windows support using the MinGW/Msys environment.
 Download the MinGQ installer from.